Ramadi: U.S. invasion and Iraqi insurgency

 The policy of de-Ba'athification and the disbandment of the Iraqi Army, implemented by the United States following the 2003 invasion of Iraq, hit Ramadi particularly hard because of its links to the party and the army.
 Many senior officials and military figures in the city suddenly found themselves excluded from public life.
 This gave them both the motivation and the means, given their connections and technical expertise, to mount a campaign of violence against coalition forces.
-As a result, Ramadi became a hotbed of insurgency between 2003 and 2006 and was badly affected by the Iraq War.
+As a result, Ramadi became a hotbed of insurgency between 2003 and 2006 and was badly affected by the Iraq War especially during the 2006 Battle of Ramadi.

 ISIS (Islamic State in Iraq and al-Sham)

-Following the withdrawal of US and Coalition forces in 2011, Ramadi was contested by Iraq and the Islamic State in Iraq and al-Sham (ISIS) during the ongoing Iraqi insurgency.
-On 15 May 2015 Ramadi was captured by ISIS after an assault that included suicide car bombs, mortars, and rocket launchers.
-CNN reported that ISIS took over 50 high-level security personnel prisoners during the assault.
-The ISIS flag was also raised at the Ramadi government headquarters.
-By 17 May 2015 Ramadi had been completely captured by ISIS forces.
+Following the withdrawal of US and Coalition forces in 2011, Ramadi was contested by Iraq and the Islamic State of Iraq (ISI) during the ongoing Iraqi insurgency.
+On 15 May 2015 Ramadi was captured by IS after an assault that included suicide car bombs, mortars, and rocket launchers.
+CNN reported that IS took over 50 high-level security personnel prisoners during the assault.
+The IS flag was also raised at the Ramadi government headquarters.
+By 17 May 2015 Ramadi had been completely captured by IS forces.

-Since the ISIS occupation of Ramadi, efforts have been made to re-take the city.
+Since the IS occupation of Ramadi, efforts have been made to re-take the city.
 In November 2015, Iraqi government forces completed an encirclement of Ramadi.
 On 28 December, Iraqi forces advanced into the centre of the city of Ramadi and liberated it.

 Iraq's recapture of the city

-On 28 December 2015, Iraq's government claimed that it retook the city from the Islamic insurgency group ISIS.
+On 28 December 2015, Iraq's government claimed that it retook the city from the Islamic insurgency group IS.
 The operation started in early November.
-The city's recapture is seen as a major reversal for ISIS.
-ISIS occupied the city beginning in May 2015.
-The ISIS occupation of the city was a major defeat for the Iraqi government forces.
-The recapture of Ramadi was backed by US-led coalition air strikes, but made slow progress, mainly because the government chose not to use the powerful Shia-dominated paramilitary force that had previously helped it regain the mainly Sunni northern city of Tikrit, to avoid increasing sectarian tensions.
-The military said remaining ISIS militants have headed out to the north-east of Ramadi.
+The city's recapture is seen as a major reversal for IS.
+IS occupied the city beginning in May 2015.
+The IS occupation of the city was a major defeat for the Iraqi government forces.
+The recapture of Ramadi was backed by US-led coalition air strikes and an Iraqi advance into the city, but made slow progress, mainly due to stiff resistance from IS militants inside the southern half of the city and also because the government chose not to use the powerful Shia-dominated paramilitary force PMF that had previously helped it regain the mainly Sunni northern city of Tikrit, to avoid increasing sectarian tensions.
+The military said remaining IS militants have headed out to the north-east of Ramadi.
 The PM of Iraq declared that 30 December as celebrations of the recapture of Ramadi.
-However, Ramadi was highly damaged afterwards, with some estimates as high as 90%.
+However, Ramadi was highly damaged afterwards, with some estimates as high as 90% of the city being destroyed during the fighting.